Alerts in SAP HANA Database and Data Lake

 After triggering an alert, the Slack channel will show the notification.

 Congratulations!
-You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and received them via email, Microsoft Teams, and Slack using the Alert Notification Service.
+You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and received them via email, Microsoft Teams, and Slack using the SAP Alert Notification service for SAP BTP.

 Which of the following statements are true?
 You can select more than one answer.